-Here's a way to add some tasty Thai flavours to your holiday table without it clashing with other traditional Western-style side dishes!
-Flavoured with a simple, classic Thai marinade, then roasted on a bed of Thai herbs, this chicken is infused with subtle Thai aromas and the gravy is just out of this world!
+Flavoured with a simple, classic Thai marinade, then roasted on a bed of Thai herbs, this chicken is infused with subtle Thai aromas.
+The gravy is enriched with coconut milk and it is just out of this world!

 Watch The Full Video Tutorial!